demisto/content/CONTRIBUTING.md

 ## Contributing Scripts

-Each of our scripts comes as a self-contained yml file that includes the script itself (in Python or Javascript) as well as its description, arguments, and more.
+Each of our scripts comes as a self-contained yaml file that includes the script itself (in Python or Javascript) as well as its description, arguments, and more.

-Here is a description of the script yml format's fields and structure:
+Here is a description of the script yaml format's fields and structure:

 ``` yaml
 commonfields: